 The Horizontal Mixer works like a traditional dough mixer.
-The lid opens on the top like a hopper, and it has a horizontal mixing shaft.
-With this type of mixer, you want to start by adding the dry clay first then the water.
+The lid opens on the top like a hopper and has a horizontal mixing shaft.
+With this type of mixer, you want to start by adding the dry clay first and then the water.

 Some horizontal Clay Mixers have models that can mix the clay in both directions, allowing the clay to be mixed more completely.

 The Vertical Mixer works with a chain-driven drum that rotates with stationary interior bars.
 The Vertical Mixer works best when the water is added before the clay.